Anti-nuclear movement: Recent developments

 On 21 April 2010, a dozen environmental organizations called on the United States Nuclear Regulatory Commission to investigate possible limitations in the AP1000 reactor design.
-These groups appealed to three federal agencies to suspend the licensing process because they believed containment in the new design is weaker than existing reactors.
+These groups appealed to three federal agencies to suspend the licensing process, arguing that containment in the new design is weaker than in existing reactors.

 On 24 April 2010, about 120,000 people built a human chain (KETTENreAKTION!) between the nuclear plants at Krümmel and Brunsbüttel.
-In this way they were demonstrating against the plans of the German government to extend the life of nuclear power reactors.
+In this way, they were demonstrating against the German government's plans to extend the lifespans of nuclear power reactors.

 In May 2010, some 25,000 people, including members of peace organizations and 1945 atomic bomb survivors, marched for about two kilometers from downtown New York to the United Nations headquarters, calling for the elimination of nuclear weapons.
 In September 2010, German government policy shifted back toward nuclear energy, and this generated some new anti-nuclear sentiment in Berlin and beyond.
 On 18 September 2010, tens of thousands of Germans surrounded Chancellor Angela Merkel's office in an anti-nuclear demonstration that organisers said was the biggest of its kind since the 1986 Chernobyl disaster.
 In October 2010, tens of thousands of people protested in Munich against the nuclear power policy of Angela Merkel's coalition government.
 The action was the largest anti-nuclear event in Bavaria for more than two decades.
 In November 2010, there were violent protests against a train carrying reprocessed nuclear waste in Germany.
 Tens of thousands of protesters gathered in Dannenberg to signal their opposition to the cargo.
 Around 16,000 police were mobilised to deal with the protests.

-In December 2010, some 10,000 people (mainly fishermen, farmers and their families) turned out to oppose the Jaitapur Nuclear Power Project in the Maharashtra state of India, amid a heavy police presence.
+In December 2010, some 10,000 people (mainly fishermen, farmers, and their families) turned out to oppose the Jaitapur Nuclear Power Project in the Maharashtra state of India, amid a heavy police presence.

 In December 2010, five anti-nuclear weapons activists, including octogenarians and Jesuit priests, were convicted of conspiracy and trespass in Tacoma, US.
 They cut fences at Naval Base Kitsap-Bangor in 2009 to protest submarine nuclear weapons, and reached an area near where Trident nuclear warheads are stored in bunkers.
 Members of the group could face up to 10 years in prison.